open-source-tabletop/openfire-gm-halo/halo-firefight-game-module.md

 If the model carrying the enemy flag is destroyed, place a marker where the model was destroyed indicating the position of the flag.
 If another model from an opposing team moves within 1 inch of the flag they pick up the flag as though they had picked it up from the enemy team base.
 If a model from the team that owns the flag moves within 1 inch of the marker it is immediately returned to their team base.

 If you are using more than one team flag per player you will need to mark each team flag and base with a number to ensure they return to the correct position.

-## Stress

-Arena games do not use the rules for stress.